swallez/livecoding-webaudio-tonejs/README.md

 You can head to https://swallez.github.io/livecoding-webaudio-tonejs/ and start live-coding/playing!
 Be patient though, the editor is a bit big and takes time to load.

-To run locally, run `npm run build && npm run serve`: it builds to the `doc` directory and serves it on http://localhost:8080/
+To run locally, run `npm run build && npm run serve`: it builds to the `docs` directory and serves it on http://localhost:8080/

 If you want to tweak the live-coding environment's code (not the music code, use the live-coding environment for that), run `npm run serve-dev`: it starts the live-reloading Webpack server on http://localhost:8080/